intro2AI/intro2AI.github.io/src/content/0/en/part0.md

 <div class="intro">

-Welcome to the world of AI.
-We will start with the very foundation of all predictions: Learning from Past Experience.
+In Part 1, We will teach an AI model to learn from data.
+We will collect a toy dataset, train an AI on that dataset, and then study how it makes predicitons.
+An AI learns differently than how a Human learns.

 Pre-requisites:
 You are required to have an area of interest, to which you'd like to apply AI.
-No programming knowledge is required.
+No complicated Math or Programming Knowledge is assumed.
 </div>